movestore/DistanceMoved/README.md

 ### Artefacts

+Two output files are provided, with the content depending on the settings chosen.
+All .csv tables include include the rounded timestamps defining the interval break points and the first and last timestamp within the data that fall within the chosen interval.

 *Cumulative distance per time interval*:

--   `plot_DistanceMoved_cumulativeDist_per_TIME-INTERVAL.pdf`: one plot per track, representing the cumulative distance moved for each time interval across the tracking period.
+-   `plot_DistanceMoved_cumulativeDist_per_TIME-INTERVAL.pdf`: one plot per track, representing the cumulative distance moved for each time interval across the tracking period

 -   `DistanceMoved_cumulativeDist_per_TIME-INTERVAL.csv`: table containing the cumulative distance values per time interval, per track